nornagon/saxi/README.md

 ##### make plot good

-saxi is a command-line tool and Scala library for interacting with the [AxiDraw drawing machine](https://axidraw.com/).
+saxi is a command-line tool and Scala library for interacting with the [AxiDraw drawing machine](https://axidraw.com/) by Evil Mad Scientist.
 It's simple to use from the command line, and is exactingly precise.

 ### Usage